Why visit Sofia, Bulgaria?

 If you want to go eco, you might enjoy the new possibility in town – the Green Taxi.
 They are a bit more expensive, but more honest and offer a free wifi in the car, and of course better environmental care through their hybrid Toyotas.

-Another favorite of ours is the Yellow Taxi – they offer an app for ordering and we have never had bad experience with them so far.
+Another favorite of ours is the Yellow Taxi – they offer an app for ordering and we have never had a bad experience with them so far.

 Altogether good luck with Bulgarian taxi drivers (especially in the capital)!
 Don’t worry, they don’t bite, they just want your money. 😉